-The Adventure of Larry and Bob in Rivendell
+The Adventure of Larry the Cucumber and Bob the Tomato in Rivendell

 Special thanks to Nienna, for giving me permission to use the VeggieTales Characters!